sdkcvcv/MyMachineLearning/README.md

 # MyMachineLearning

-This is my own machine learning system
+This is my machine learning system